damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 ## Core Team Member Non-Disclosure Agreements <a name="core-team-nda"></a>

 Core team members are an important part of the GitLab community.
 In order for these individuals to be able to participate in confidential GitLab communications we ask core team members to sign a [Non-Disclosure Agreement](https://docs.google.com/a/gitlab.com/document/d/18nYA_UoTqLY_L-rW5qGJxLJfxDGwK5v_NXZVg1hoQzM/edit?usp=sharing).
 This document is reviewed and signed by the CFO.

+## Letter of Adjustment <a name="letter-of-adjustment"></a>

+When a team member receives a change in compensation, People Ops will send a [Letter of Adjustment](https://docs.google.com/document/d/1lxx92gGXL6hltRxKn0I6D8a8dHtvFBnElDf7dAlxkkQ/edit) signed by the Sr. Director of People Operations and the Team Member.

 ## Usability Testing Consent<a name="usability-consent"></a>